emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 \[ The editor is asked to remove this section before publication. \]

+* Major changes since draft-ietf-core-echo-request-tag-01:

+    * Follow-up changes after the "relying on blockwise" change in -01:

+        * Simplify the description of Request-Tag and matchability
+        * Do not update RFC7959 any more

+    * Make Request-Tag repeatable.
+    * Add rationale on not relying purely on sequence numbers.

 * Major changes since draft-ietf-core-echo-request-tag-00:
     * Reworded the Echo section.
     * Added rules for Token processing.